IBM/ibm-block-csi-driver/docs/content/installation/csi_ug_requirements.md

 Complete these steps for each worker node in Kubernetes cluster to prepare your environment for installing the CSI (Container Storage Interface) driver.

-1. **For RHEL OS users:** Ensure iSCSI connectivity.
+1. **For RHEL OS users:** Ensure host connectivity and that the following packages are installed:

     If using RHCOS or if the packages are already installed, skip this step and continue to step 2.

+    - `sg3_utils`
+    - `iscsi-initiator-utils`
+    - `device-mapper-multipath`
+    - `xfsprogs` (if XFS file system is required)

 2. Configure Linux® multipath devices on the host.